huss-osman/linux-fundamentals/bash-scripting/fundamentals/04-comments.md

 ---

 ## Reflection

-Writing comments forced clearer thinking about script behaviour.
+Writing **comments** forced clearer thinking about script behavior.
+Explaining the intent behind each section made the logic more deliberate and easier to reason about.
+It highlighted gaps in understanding and improved the overall structure and clarity of the script.